 This is not blind investing.
 Realty Mogul personally visits every property and works solely with partners with proven strategies.
-They deal predominantly with properties that are already leased, and they work with both accredited and non-accredited investors, although the options for non-accredited investors are limited to REIT funds.
+They deal predominantly with properties that are already leased.
+They work with both accredited and non-accredited investors, although the options for non-accredited investors are limited to REIT funds.
 Minimum investments vary with project, but can be as small as $5000.

-With short-term horizons of one to five years, Fundrise and its crowd have invested tens of millions of dollars into real estate properties, including the iconic new World Trade Center.
+With time horizons of five years, Fundrise and its crowd have invested tens of millions of dollars into real estate properties, including the iconic new World Trade Center.

 The focus here is not just on acquiring properties but on improving them.
 Fundrise's goal is to purchase properties for less than what it would likely cost to replace them.
 They have over 75 years of experience as a team.
-You can invest here for as little as $5,000, and the vetting process is topnotch.
-Only about 5 percent of proposals received by Fundrise is accepted.
+You can invest here for as little as $500 and the vetting process is topnotch.
+Only about 5% of proposals received by Fundrise is accepted.

 Non-accredited investors are welcome, but they might not have access to the full scope of Fundrise's offerings.

-Invest as little as $5,000 in CrowdStreet's professionally managed real estate deals.
+Invest as little as $25,000 in CrowdStreet's professionally managed real estate deals.
 Founded by CEO Tore Steen and VP of Business Development Darren Powderly in 2014, CrowdStreet has posted 379 commercial investment properties in its marketplace with an average hold period of 1.9 years.
 Currently CrowdStreet is only open to accredited investors, and they have invested more than $870 million using the platform.

 The site comes with a nice array of online tools, and expert help is available if you need it.
 There's no fee to join the CrowdStreet marketplace, and all opportunities have been thoroughly vetted.